 Much of my research falls under the umbrella of what we might call the ‘metaphysics of science’, overlapping both metaphysics and philosophy of physics.
-In those fields my main interests include chance and the foundations of probability; persistence; location; space, time and spacetime; mereology; causation; dispositions; modality; and the metaphysics of gender.
+In those fields my main interests include chance and the foundations of probability; persistence; location; space, time and spacetime; mereology; causation; dispositions; modality; laws; and the metaphysics of gender.
 In epistemology, I’m mostly interested in Bayesian approaches to epistemological issues, including the connection between formal and traditional epistemology; disagreement and testimony; rational updating; confirmation theory; and scientific realism.
-In philosophy of language, I’m most interested in the nature of propositions; the semantics of modals, conditionals, and generics and habituals; vagueness; and in understanding fictional discourse.
-I’m keen to work with postgraduate and honours students on any of these topics, and many more besides.
+In philosophy of language, I’m most interested in the nature of propositions; the semantics of modals and conditionals; context-sensitivity; vagueness; and in understanding fictional discourse.
+I’m available to work with postgraduate and honours students on any of these topics, and many more besides.

 My publications list, drawn from PhilPeople, can be found here: PhilPeople publication list.
 This also includes links to prepublication versions stored in PhilArchive, where available.